On inverse mean curvature flow in Schwarzschild space and Kottler space: Introduction

 where $m>0$ is a constant, $s_0$ is the unique positive solution of $1-2ms_0^{2-n}=0$ and $g_{\SS^{n-1}}$ is the canonical round metric on the unit sphere $\SS^{n-1}$.
-We define the function $f=\sqrt{1-2ms^{2-n}}$.
-The Schwarzchild metric is \textit{asymptotically flat}, that is the sectional curvature of $(M,\bar{g})$ approach zero near infinity.
-In fact, by a change of variable, the Schwarzschild manifold $(M^n,\bar{g})$ can be expressed as $\R^n\setminus\{0\}$ equipped with the conformal metric
+The metric \eqref{schwarz} is asymptotically flat in the sense that the sectional curvature of $(M,\bar{g})$ approaches zero near infinity.
+By a change of variable, the metric \eqref{schwarz} can be written as the following warped product metric

-where $g_{\R^n}$ is the flat Euclidean metric.
-Moreover, the scalar curvature of $(M,\bar{g})$ equals to zero (see \S \ref{section-2}).

-A hypersurface $\Sigma$ in $(M,\bar{g})$ is said to be mean convex if its mean curvature $H$ is positive everywhere on $\Sigma$.
-In this paper, we prove the following sharp inequality for mean convex and star-shaped hypersurface in $(M,\bar{g})$ (see \S\ref{section-2} for the definition of star-shaped). \begin{thm} Let $\Sigma$ be a closed mean convex and star-shaped hypersurface in the Schwarzchild manifold $(M,\bar{g})$.
-Then